Windsor Link Railway

-The Windsor Link Railway was a proposed new railway in Windsor, Berkshire, connecting the Great Western and South Western franchise areas and potentially linking both to London Heathrow Airport.
+The Windsor Link Railway is a proposed new railway in Windsor, Berkshire, connecting the Great Western and South Western franchise areas and linking both to London Heathrow Airport.

-George Bathurst originally proposed the scheme in 2009 as part of David Cameron's "Big Society" initiative with the aim of improved rail services to Windsor which is served by two railway stations, and appears as a very narrow gap in the sub-region.
+George Bathurst originally proposed the plan in 2009 as part of David Cameron's "Big Society" initiative with the aim of improving rail services to Windsor which is served by two railway stations and appears as a very narrow gap in the sub-region.
 Originally the cost estimate was £125 million at the most which included contingency.

-After 4 years in 2013, the project was promoted by Windsor Link Railway Limited (WLR), led by businessman George Bathurst.
+In 2013, after 4 years, the project was promoted by Windsor Link Railway Limited (WLR), led by businessman George Bathurst.
 The promoter's aim is for the railway to be entirely privately initiated and financed.
-The enhanced plan's cost was then estimated as £200 million.
+The enhanced plan's cost was then estimated at £200 million.
 The link would enable direct trains between Clapham Junction, Richmond, Twickenham, Staines-upon-Thames to the east and from Slough to the north.
-Further cost would accrue as to roads and buildings.
+Additional expenses may be incurred for road and building construction.

 The initial plan was a short tunnel through central Windsor.
 A proof-of-concept was supported by a major rail infrastructure company.

 Approval process

 In June 2013, the company announced that Network Rail had approved the next phase of development which entailed seeking private investment.
-Network Rail stated that was wholly misleading; it did as yet not support or reject the scheme.
+Network Rail stated that was wholly misleading; it did as yet not support or reject the plan.

-On 11 December 2013, the Royal Borough of Windsor and Maidenhead (the Borough) received 1,423 signatures in support of the project.
+On 11 December 2013, the Royal Borough of Windsor and Maidenhead (the Borough) received 1,423 signatures in support of looking at the project.
 This resulted in the project being discussed at full council on 25 February 2014.
 A unanimous motion was passed in support of the project, noting the petition, encouraging WLR to engage in the planning process and looking forward to further submissions.

 In August 2014, WLR announced that it had retained Turner & Townsend to run a competition to select an investment partner.
 As of August 2019, no investment partner has been identified for the project.
-As of May 2021, no investment partner has been selected.
+As of May 2023, no investment partner has been selected.

 In November 2014, a working group of the Borough recommended support of the proposals in its local plan if the national heritage body could confirm no substantial harm to heritage assets would occur.
 This was confirmed by the borough's cabinet on 26 February 2015.

 The Borough passed a unanimous motion encouraging plans to come forward.

 Additionally, the local neighbourhood plan included the associated regeneration of the Windsor riverside area in its 'vision day'.
 The Windsor Observer reported on 31 July 2015 that plans for public consultation on the Windsor Link Railway have been delayed.
 This was to allow the rail link to be considered in the wider context of a "Windsor regeneration project".

-In 2016 BBC News reported that the company had released a 'master plan' for the Windsor Riverside area.
+In 2016, BBC News reported that the company had released a 'master plan' for the Windsor Riverside area.